On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: The Micro-Canonical Ensemble

+The results at the end of Subsection A of Section II imply that only \textit{ on-shell} one could rewrite the distribution function $f_{(mc)}({\vec \rho} _1,.., {\vec \pi}_{N-1} | \mathcal{E}, V, N)$ as a function of the particle world-lines $x_i^{\mu}(\tau)$ and of their momenta $p_i^{\mu}(\tau)$.
+Moreover in each inertial frame the new distribution function would depend on the non-covariant pseudo-world-line of the external center of mass, i.e. on the non-covariant Jacobi data $\vec z$.
+We cannot put $\vec z = 0$ in a frame-independent way like in the non-relativistic case.
+There is a spatial non-separability implied by the nature of the relativistic collective variable (due to the Lorentz signature of the space-time) and by the elimination of relative times in relativistic bound states.
+One has to learn to think only in terms of relative 3-variables.

-However the basic obstruction to get this type of distribution function is that the Poincar\'e energy cannot be written as the center-of-mass energy plus an internal energy like in the case of the Galilei group.
+Therefore a manifestly covariant micro-canonical distribution function of the type $F_{(mc)}({\vec {\tilde x}}_i(x^o), {\vec {\tilde p}}_i(x^o) | \mathcal{E}, V, N)$, i.e. depending on the world-lines and their momenta in an arbitrary Lorentz frame (like in all the existing approaches) does not exist.
+In group-theoretical terms the basic obstruction to get this type of distribution function is that the Poincar\'e energy cannot be written as the center-of-mass energy plus an internal energy like in the case of the Galilei group.